 Subcontracting or subletting is when the party holding an Agreement (i.e., the ‘Grazing Operator’) then rents all or a portion of the property to another party for their use.
 The party initially selected for the lease may no longer be involved once they subcontract the grazing.
 Subcontracting is generally not accepted as it involves a potentially unknown third party who was not part of the application or screening process.
 In addition, since the person grazing the property is not on the Agreement it can be difficult to enforce performance standards and can have legal ramifications if something goes wrong on site.

 This section should also address the policy on taking in “pasture cattle”.
 This is a term used when the Grazing Operator grazes cattle they do not own.
 An example would be if the Grazing Operator brought in stocker cattle, owned by someone else who was paying the Grazing Operator on a per-pound-of-gain basis to feed and manage the cattle for the season.
 This is like subcontracting but has some distinct differences.
 The main difference is that the Grazing Operator is still managing the livestock and the grazing and is still the on-site presence.
 With subcontracting, the Grazing Operator would be hands-off while a third-party would bring in the livestock and conduct the management on site.
-Taking in “pasture cattle” is generally more accepted in grazing agreements than subcontracting but should be considered on a case-by-case basis, depending on the situation.
-This can also be addressed in Section 7.
+Taking in “pasture cattle” is generally more accepted in grazing agreements than subcontracting, but should be considered on a case-by-case basis, depending on the situation.
+This can also be addressed in Agreement Section 7.
 Entry that outlines who is allowed to enter/use the property.

 b.
 Grazing Operator Responsibilities

-Generally, the Grazing Operator is still responsible for terms of agreement unless otherwise agreed, for instance by the Landlord accepting assignment of the contract.
+Generally, the Grazing Operator is still responsible for terms of Agreement unless otherwise agreed; for instance, by the Landlord accepting assignment of the contract.

 12. Insurance and Liability

 Specify policies for the livestock, payment credits, and future use of the property if the property is damaged by an act of nature vs. vandalism vs. the fault of the Grazing Operator vs. other reason(s).
-The same policies would apply as were described in Item 3d.
-Early Termination, above.
+The same policies would apply as were described in Agreement Item 3d.
+Early Termination for Any Reason, above.
 If loss to predators could occur, include details as to whether the livestock operator will be compensated or if they are assuming all the risk.

 a.
 Liability Insurance

 Grazing Operator should typically have comprehensive insurance to cover general liability, bodily injury and death liability, and broad form property damage liability insurance.
 The Landlord will want to be named as an ‘other insured.’

+b.
+Workers Compensation Insurance

+Workers Compensation Insurance should be obtained if Grazing Operator has employees working on the property.

 13. Indemnifications